 We have aggregated major 2020 campaign dates to ensure that you to stay updated during the election season.

 While the elections aren’t until November 2020, the campaign trail starts in 2019.
-The Democratic Party has already held two debates, and there are plans for additional debates before the end of the year.
+The Democratic Party held six debates over the course of 2019.
+They have planned for four more for the first part of 2020.

 At the time of writing this post, the Republican Party has not scheduled any debates.